The figures behind being underinsured

 Some companies may be underinsured if they aren’t aware of some specialist covers.
-An example of this could be cyber insurance, which rarely comes as standard for an insurance policy, but more and more businesses are now experiencing cyber-attacks, which might not be covered by their insurance policy.
+An example of this could be , which rarely comes as standard for an insurance policy, but more and more businesses are now experiencing cyber-attacks, which might not be covered by their insurance policy.

 Some business owners believe that by providing lower sums insured or removing elements of cover it will help keep premiums down.
-However, there is a danger by doing this that the items believed to be covered will either be underinsured or not insured at all and at the time of need, when making a claim and are subsequently left out of pocket.
+However, there is a danger that by doing this the items believed to be covered will either be underinsured or not insured at all and at the time of need, when making a claim, they are subsequently left out of pocket.

 Being underinsured can be dangerous to your business for many reasons.

 One of the main dangers of being underinsured is that your business may suffer a significant financial loss.
-If you take the earlier example of underinsuring the laptop and apply the same logic to a property owner.
-If the property owner was to insure the building based on the market value of the property rather than the rebuild cost with the market value being £150,000 but the rebuild being £300,000.
-Then the shortfall following a total loss would be £150,000 which would leave the property owner with a substantial amount of money to find to pay out of their own pocket when rebuilding the property.
+Let's take the earlier example of underinsuring the laptop and apply the same logic to a property owner.
+The property owner asks to insure the building based on the market value of the property rather than the rebuild cost with the market value being £150,000 but the rebuild being £300,000.
+Subsequently, the shortfall following a total loss would be £150,000 which would leave the property owner with a substantial amount of money to find to pay out of their own pocket when rebuilding the property.

 An insurance cover that some people may deem unnecessary is business interruption; however this cover can protect your income for a period of time if you are unable to trade following an insured event.
-An interruption to your business may lead to you unable to fulfil your contractual obligations to your customers, which could damage your reputation.
+An interruption to your business may leave you unable to fulfil your contractual obligations to your customers, which in turn could damage your reputation.
 You may also struggle to begin trading again without the protection of your income during the period of interruption.
-Business interruption cover will give you the peace of mind that your income is protected during the interruption and continue to do so until you are back trading to the position you were at prior to the loss.
+Business interruption cover can give you the peace of mind that your income is protected during the interruption and can continue to do so until you are back trading to the position you were at prior to the loss.

 If you suffer a business interruption or cyber-attack, where you may not be able to cover the costs yourself, you may be left with no other option but to close down your business if you do not have the correct insurances in place.